flox/flox/crates/flox/doc/flox.md

 ## Command Line Completions

 Flox ships with command line completions for `bash`, `zsh` and `fish`.
-To enable completions in your shell Add the follwoing to your shell's startup script:
+To enable completions in your shell Add the following to your shell's startup script:

 **When using the flox installers**